 3.2 The provisions of these recommendations are intended to apply to new and - as far as reasonable and practicable, or as found necessary by the relevant Administration - to existing cargo vessels of less than 500 Gross Tonnage (GT).
-Vessels carrying dangerous goods- chemicals, and/or liquefied gasses in bulk, should comply with IMDG (Refer to MSC/Circ 858 Document of compliance with SOLAS regulation 11-2/54), IGC and IBC Codes, as applicable.
+Vessels carrying dangerous goods- chemicals, and/or liquefied gasses in bulk, should comply with IMDG (Refer to MSC.1/Circ.1266), IGC and IBC Codes, as applicable.